Does the most common vaginal infection relate to infertility, or can it put an existing pregnancy at risk? Here's what you need to know.

-A new study published recently in the journal BMC Medicine about caffeine intake during pregnancy indicates it might be linked to low birth weight babies, but it’s not linked with prematurity.
+A study published this year in the journal BMC Medicine about caffeine intake during pregnancy indicates it might be linked to low birth weight babies, but it’s not linked with prematurity.
 I imagine some mothers are breathing a sigh of relief and others are tossing their coffees in the trash.
 We’ve been having the caffeine debate forever with the pro-versus-no arguments ranging from theories that it might cause fetal cardiac problems to miscarriages and premature labor.
 After studying these theories pretty thoroughly, experts eventually agreed that a cup of coffee probably doesn’t do anybody any harm and a gallon of coffee doesn’t do anyone any good.

 After white knuckling my way through pregnancy No. 1 without so much as a drop of caffeine, I was pretty relieved when the medical powers that be finally relaxed their no-caffeine mandate.
 By the time I was pregnant with No. 2 (and No. 1 wasn’t even 1 yet and certainly not sleeping through the night), that occasional cup of coffee meant survival.
 With babies Nos.
 3 and 4, I was a night-shift nurse who slept maybe five hours between shifts.
 If my doctor had told me to give up coffee, I’d have had to quit my job.
 I’m not talking about a lot of coffee, probably not more than one good cup per day, but without that cup, the world came to a standstill.